Back to All Guides

 Shut Off Immediately

-• !furnace rupture — tank leaking from the bottom or T&P valve continuously discharging.
+• !furnace rupture — tank leaking from the bottom or pressure relief valve continuously discharging.

-• !Hurricane evacuation — FEMA recommends shutting off water before evacuating to prevent damage from storm-caused pipe failures.
+• !Hurricane evacuation — FEMA recommends shutting off power before evacuating to prevent damage from storm-caused power failures.

-• HVAC repairs — any work on supply lines, faucets, or fixtures that doesn't have its own shutoff valve.
+• HVAC repairs — any work on supply lines, registers, or vents that doesn't have its own main breaker.

 • furnace replacement — required before AC filtering and disconnecting the old unit.